techbelle/the-little-mongodb-book/en/mongodb.markdown

 - always run the latest version to be sure any known issues are fixed

 ## Backup and Restore ##
 When you have production data, you want to make sure that you back it up on regular basis (as well as testing restoring it).
-There are several approaches to doing backups with MongoDB, all described <link-to-docs-here>.
-Simplest for small amount of data is using a `mongodump` and `mongorestore` executables that are part of MongoDB Tools package.
+There are several approaches to doing backups with MongoDB, all described [here](https://www.mongodb.com/docs/manual/core/backups/).
+Simplest for small amount of data is using `mongodump` and `mongorestore` executables that are part of [MongoDB Tools package](https://www.mongodb.com/docs/database-tools/installation/installation/).
 Simply executing `mongodump` will connect to localhost or any connection string you pass to it, and backup all of your databases to a `dump` subfolder.
 You can type `mongodump --help` to see additional options.
 Common options are to back up only a specific database or collection.
 You can then use the `mongorestore` executable to restore a previously made backup. `mongodump` and `mongorestore` operate on BSON, which is MongoDB's native format.

 For example, to back up our `learn` database to a `backup` folder, we'd execute (this is its own executable which you run in a command/terminal window, not within the mongo shell itself):